 A midfield sorcerer whose loyalty and sublime passing made him the beating heart of a legendary Argentine club and an idol to Diego Maradona.

-Ricardo Bochini was the quiet genius at the center of Independiente's golden age.
-In an era of flamboyant stars, 'El Bocha' was a study in economical elegance, operating in the pocket of space behind the strikers with a preternatural sense of the game's geometry.
-He spent his entire 19-year professional career at Independiente, a rare act of one-club devotion that cemented his mythical status.
-His left foot was a wand, capable of delivering passes that seemed to bend time and space, making him the chief architect of four Copa Libertadores triumphs in the 1970s.
-While his international career was curiously limited, his influence was profound; a young Diego Maradona famously idolized him, calling Bochini his favorite player.
-He remains the ultimate symbol of creative loyalty, a player who defined a club's identity through vision rather than volume.
+Ricardo Bochini orchestrated four Copa Libertadores triumphs for Independiente in the 1970s.
+In an era of flamboyant stars, 'El Bocha' operated with economical elegance behind the strikers, reading the game's geometry with preternatural precision.
+He spent his entire 19-year professional career at Independiente, a rare act of one-club devotion.
+His left foot delivered passes that seemed to bend time and space.
+Though his international career was curiously limited, his influence was profound.
+A young Diego Maradona idolized him, calling Bochini his favorite player.
+He defined a club's identity through vision rather than volume.

 1946–1964